mikel-k-khui/Stacks-and-Call-Stack/README.md

 *	you cannot re-use the tape until the program is completed.

 This lead to lack of tape for storage as programs demand grew while some tapes sit idle.
-Fortunately, you also noticed program and its sub-routines are invoked linearly with the last sub-routine always processed first.
-This linear call and LIFO processing of sub-routines behaves like a stack:
+Fortunately, you also noticed programs and their sub-routines are invoked linearly with the last sub-routine always processed first.
+This linear calling and LIFO processing behaves like a stack:
 1. A sub-routine push itself onto a stack after being called; then
 2. Popped itself out of the stack after it completes.